-Process Management is the focal point within the Criteria for all key work systems and work processes.
-Built into the Category are the central requirements for identification and management of your core competencies to achieve efficient and effective work process management: effective design; a prevention orientation; linkage to customers, suppliers, partners collaborators and a focus on value creation for all key stakeholders; operational performance; cycle time; emergency readinesss; and evaluation, continuous improvement, and organisational learning.
+Process Management is the focal point within the Criteria for your key work systems and work processes.
+Built into the Category are the central requirements for identification and management of your core competencies to achieve efficient and effective work process management: effective design; a prevention orientation; linkage to customers, suppliers, partners, and collaborators and a focus on value creation for all key stakeholders; operational performance; cycle time; emergency readiness; and evaluation, continuous improvement, and organizational learning.

-Agility, cost reduction, and cycle time reduction are increasingly important in all aspects of process management and organisational design.
+Agility, cost reduction, and cycle time reduction are increasingly important in all aspects of process management and organizational design.
 In the simplest terms, "agility" refers to your ability to adapt quickly, flexibly, and effectively to changing requirements.
-Depending on the nature of your organisation's strategy and markets, agility might mean rapid change from one product to another, rapid response to changing demands, or the ability to produce a wide range of customised services.
+Depending on the nature of your organization's strategy and markets, agility might mean rapid change from one product to another, rapid response to changing demands, or the ability to produce a wide range of customized services.
 Agility also increasingly involves decisions to outsource, agreements with key suppliers, and novel partnering arrangements.
-Flexibility might demand special strategies, such as implementing modular designs, sharing components, sharing manufacturing lines, and providing specialised training.
+Flexibility might demand special strategies, such as implementing modular designs, sharing components, sharing manufacturing lines, or providing specialized training.
 Cost and cycle time reduction often involve Lean process management strategies.
-It is crucial to utilise key measures for tracking all aspects of your overall process management.
+It is crucial to utilize key measures for tracking all aspects of your overall process management.

-6.1 Work Systems Design: How do you design your work system?
+6.1 Work Systems Design: How do you design your work systems?

-This Item examines your organisation's core competencies, work systems, and design of work processes, with the aim of creating value for your customers, preparing for potential emergencies, and achieving organisational success and sustainability.
+This Item examines your organization's core competencies, work systems, and design of work processes, with the aim of creating value for your customers, preparing for potential emergencies, and achieving organizational success and sustainability.

 - This Item calls for information on your key work processes.
 The information required includes a description of the key work processes and their specific requirements.
 Increasingly, these requirements might include the need for agility-speed and flexibility-to adapt to change. - Your design approaches could differ appreciably depending on the nature of your products and services-whether the products and services are entirely new, are variants, or involve major or minor process changes.
 You should consider the key requirements for your products and services.
 Factors that might need to be considered in design include safety, long-term performance, environmental impact, "green" manufacturing, measurement capability, process capability, manufacturability, maintainability, variability in customer expectations requiring product or service options, supplier capability, and documentation.
-Effective design also must consider cycle time and productivity of production and delivery processes.
-This might involve detailed mapping of manufacturing or service processes and redesigning ("re-engineering") those processes to achieve efficiency, as well as to meet changing customer requirements. - Your key work processes include those nonproduct and non-service business processes that are considered important to organisational success and growth by your senior leaders.
-These processes frequently relate to an organisation's core competencies, strategic objectives and critical success factors.
+Effective design also must consider the cycle time and productivity of production and delivery processes.
+This might involve detailed mapping of manufacturing or service processes and the redesign ("re-engineering") of those processes to achieve efficiency, as well as to meet changing customer requirements. - Your key work processes include those nonproduct and nonservice business processes that are considered important to organizational success and growth by your senior leaders.
+These processes frequently relate to an organization's core competencies, strategic objectives, and critical